gotthardp/python-mercuryapi/README.md

 print(reader.get_supported_regions())
 ```
 #### reader.set_region(*region*)
-Controls the Region of Operation for the connected device.
+Controls the Region of Operation for the connected device:
- * *region* represents the different regulatory regions that the device may operate in.
+ * *region* represents the regulatory region that the device will operate in.
 Supported values are:
     * `"NA"`, North America/FCC
     * `"NA2"`
     * `"NA3"`